Pat Noonan: LA Galaxy

 Noonan was selected by Los Angeles Galaxy in stage two of the draft on December 12, 2011.
 Eleven days later he signed with Los Angeles.

 Noonan remained with Los Angeles through the 2012 season.
 After the conclusion of the 2012 season, LA declined the 2013 option on Noonan's contract and he entered the 2012 MLS Re-Entry Draft.
 Noonan became a free agent after he went undrafted in both rounds of the draft.
 On January 11, 2013, LA announced that Noonan had retired as a player and had joined the club as an assistant coach.

 International

 Noonan earned his first cap for the United States national team on March 13, 2004, against Haiti.
 While he has accumulated 15 caps, injuries and inconsistency prevented him from claiming a major role with the national team.
+He was named an alternate for the 2006 U.S. World Cup squad on May 2, 2006.
 However, in early 2008 he started with the U.S. National Team against Sweden and registered an assist in a 2–0 victory.
 He did not play for the national team after 2008.